 Motley Fool Next Etf Technical Analysis

-As of the 28th of January, Motley Fool secures the Downside Deviation of 1.03, risk adjusted performance of 0.0464, and Mean Deviation of 0.7814.
+As of the 18th of February 2026, Motley Fool secures the Mean Deviation of 0.8251, risk adjusted performance of 0.0017, and Standard Deviation of 1.08.
 In connection with fundamental indicators, the technical analysis model lets you check existing technical drivers of Motley Fool Next, as well as the relationship between them.

 Motley Fool Momentum Analysis